DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: Appendix

 \subsection{Automated Meta-Action Labeling Pipeline}

-To generate high-quality training labels, we developed a two-stage automated pipeline that converts raw vehicle trajectory data into discrete meta-action sequences.
-This pipeline first applies a set of deterministic rules to generate initial labels and then leverages a VLM for refinement to handle complex or ambiguous cases.
+To generate high-quality training labels, we developed a robust automated pipeline that converts raw vehicle trajectory data into discrete meta-action sequences.
+Distinguishing itself from static rule-based or direct VLM generation approaches, our method employs an Iterative Dual-Feedback Optimization strategy.
+This pipeline optimizes kinematic rule thresholds through a cycle of VLM-based consistency checks and human verification, ensuring that the final labels are both physically plausible and semantically accurate before undergoing final refinement for complex cases.